-Keep the oral mixture in the bottle until it is time to take it.
-If you take the tablets out of the blister pack or the mixture out of the bottle before it is time to take them, they may not keep well.
+Keep the oral suspension in the bottle until it is time to take it.
+If you take the tablets out of the blister pack or the oral suspension out of the bottle before it is time to take them, they may not keep well.

 Keep BACTRIM in a cool dry place where the temperature stays below 30°C.

 Do not store it, or any other medicine, in a bathroom or near a sink.

 Do not leave it in the car or on window sills.
 Heat and dampness can destroy some medicines.

 Keep BACTRIM where young children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 If your doctor tells you to stop taking BACTRIM, or the tablets or oral suspension has passed its expiry date, ask your pharmacist what to do with any medicine that is left over.

 BACTRIM is available as tablets (800 mg/ 160 mg) or as an oral suspension (mixture) 200 mg/ 40 mg per 5 mL).